-Wait a minute… is resiliency just thinking happy thoughts and having a positive attitude?
-Not exactly.
-It’s a lot deeper than that… and much more difficult.
+Wait a minute… isn’t resiliency just thinking happy thoughts and having a positive attitude?
+Well… no. It’s a lot deeper than that… and much more difficult.
 But it’s totally worth it.
 Here are my top 5 tips for being more resilient.

 1. Talk to a Trusted Adult

 Talk about the setback with at least one trusted adult in your life (for me, that was my English teacher, Mrs. Burdick).
 We all need a solid support system to fall back on.
 Talking about what happened with an inner circle of trusted friends and adults helps us see a clear perspective.
 Sometimes we’re just in a funk, and we need to look at what happened from some different angles.

 When we’re hurt, we tend to carry the negative thoughts and emotions for a very long time.
 Our hurts weigh us down, and that’s why we don’t bounce back.
 As we start to talk through the painful memories with a trusted adult (like a parent, a teacher, or a counselor), we begin to unpack the “baggage” of our bitterness.
 We start to let go of revenge, and we refuse to get even, and ultimately… that’s what sets us free. *NOTE: If you’ve been bullied or abused in any way, make sure to report it to your parents or guardians, your school counselor, and if necessary, report it to the police.

 Attitude is everything.
 Sometimes you have to choose a positive attitude and fake it till you make it.
 Don’t let your feelings alone determine your actions.
 Instead, find a way to “reset” to a more positive attitude.
 For a list of calming and boosting “reset” skills, you can download our free PDF, “7 Tools for Reducing Anxiety” on our website at https://MentalHealth101.org.